-However, methods for defeating ASLR protection have been proposed, including adding a nop slide to the beginning of a stack attack payload to promote its landing within the target area, or use of format string bugs to have a printf() call report stack frame contents to determine the actual stack base offset [6].
-The number of randomized bits used in an ASLR scheme can be effectively reduced by only targeting the 16-bit mmap() base randomization, thus allowing for a tractable attack solution [28].
-SHARK provides architectural support for protection from Rootkits [35].
+However, Several methods for defeating ASLR protection have been proposed.
+For stack-based attacks, adding a nop slide to the beginning of the payload increases the chance of having the effective code land past the beginning of the targeted memory area.
+Also, the ASLR mmap() base randomization ignores the 12 least significant bits representing the page offset.
+Given a buffer entry function and a printf() call within the same page, the printf() can be repeatedly returned to using a format string bug to report the stack frame contents and determine the actual stack base offset [7].
+The number of randomized bits used in an ASLR scheme can be effectively reduced by only requiring discovery of the 16-bit mmap() base randomization, thus allowing any buffer-overflow exploit to be converted to a tractable attack [30].

+SHARK provides architectural support for protection from Rootkits [37].
 By generating Process Identifiers (PID) in hardware and then encrypting page tables, SHARK attempts to prevent compromised operating systems from running malicious code.
 Program differentiation differs in that SHARK attempts to provide a single wall of protection, while Program Differentiation provides a Defense-in-Depth approach.
 Defense-in-Depth adds to overall defense since, if an attacker manages to break the security on one machine, the attack will not be spread to others.
-Furthermore, SHARK requires a significant architectural addition, while a significant portion of Program Differentiation can be implemented in software.
-In fact, program differentiation works well in combination with other protection schemes.
+Furthermore, SHARK requires a significant architectural addition, while a significant portion of Program Differentiation with other protection schemes.
 Overall security is enhanced with any new hardware or software protection mechanism since it must be exploited for virus propagation to occur.
 Not only can other protections exist independently of our proposed differentiation schemes, the methodology of differentiation may be readily applied to other protection mechanism to make propagation even more challenging.

 Other related research has attempted to analogize software defense to biological immune defense systems.
-Natural immune systems are designed to operate in an imperfect, uncontrolled, open environments, analogous to computer environments, and immune system principles such as distributability of response, multilayered defense responsibility and diversity, might be applied to computer systems to increase security [29].
-Proposed diversification methods have included random addition of nonfunctional code, reordering of code, and various software and system transformations [8].
+Natural immune systems are designed to operate in an imperfect, uncontrolled, open environment that is analogous to current computer system environments.
+It has been proposed that principles of immune systems, including distributability of response, multi-layering of defense responsibilities, and diversity, be applied to computer systems to increase security [31].
+Given that diversity is an important source of robustness in biological systems, computing machines are notable in that they suffer from their extreme lack of such diversity.
+Proposed diversification methods have included random addition of nonfunctional code, reordering of code, and various software and system transformations [9].

-6. CONCLUSIONS
+6. Conclusions